-Issue date Brief description Conclusions Proposals for improvement April 2018 Aligning the Levers of Change - Workshop Summary A series of workshops with members and senior officers focusing on transformation and risk management.
+Issue date Brief description Conclusions Proposals for improvement April 2018 Aligning the Levers of Change Workshop Summary A series of workshops with members and senior officers focusing on transformation and risk management.
 A better understanding of the attitudes and behaviours that influence risk and failure can contribute to better decision making and well managed risk taking.
-Conclusion from Aligning the Levers of Change workshops: • how a scenario is described influences how risk and failure are perceived; • more people are likely to share learning if the situation is considered 'safe to fail' compared to when 'failure is not an option'; • for 'safe to fail' scenarios, with many unknowns many people favoured the use of common sense and freedom to act rather than compliance with process and the rules; and • involving services users in decision making is context specific.
+Conclusion from Aligning the Levers of Change workshop: how a scenario is described influences how risk and failure are perceived. more people are likely to share learning if the situation is considered 'safe to fail' compared to when 'failure is not an option'. for 'safe to fail' scenarios, with many unknowns, many people favoured the use of common sense and freedom to act rather than compliance with processes and the rules. involving service users in decision making is context specific.
 It appears to work best in complex situations where there are no clear answers.
-Taking Risks - how to make it safe to fail Given that 'Failure is not an option' is likely to create a perception that failure will lead to negative consequences, the Council was asked to consider the following questions: • What steps could it take to describe challenges in a way that encourages well managed risk taking? • How does the council share learning from its activities to help people within its own organisation and more widely?
-How is this achieved if the learning has come from hard lessons or failure? • What steps could it take to support staff to operate in a way that encourages well managed risk taking?
+Taking Risks - how to make it safe to fail None.